tuhouwang/NM-CT/README.md

   Figure 1.
 Layered marine environment.

-  The plots resulting from the above dialog are as
+  The plots resulting of example 2 are as
   follows:

 <img src="img/d1.png" style="zoom:25%;" />